Big little things

 Easy-peasy recipe ideas for hap-pea meals

-Deep plate with green peas with poached eggs, whole bread slices, cloth and forks over a wooden table.
+Deep plate with green peas with poached eggs and whole bread sliced.

 It is possible that, when we talk about peas, your mind wanders to a split pea soup.
 This delicious dish is a staple in Northern Europe, often made of yellow split peas.
 In Southern Europe, however, specifically in Portugal, the go-to comfort food with peas is not yellow but a bowl of green peas, sautéed with onions, garlic, and traditional cured meats, seasoned with lots of fresh coriander and topped with poached eggs.
 Delicious!